mobile-devices/cloudconnect_dotnet_client/README.md

 ## Case where the library manage data cache for you (Beta feature)

-The Cloud Connect notification will only send to you the updated fields.
-You must keep in memory the previous state of each fields that you use.
-In this case, the Cloud Connect library can manage for you a part of this data cache.
-You only need to initialize the library with "Field" that you need and a special object which is implemented the interface MD.CloudConnect.IDataCache.
+The Cloud Connect notification system only sends updated fields (if a recorded field is identical to the previous one, it is not resend) thus previous state of each fields must be stored.
+This library helps you by  managing a part of this data cache.
+You only need to initialize the library with "Field" that you need and a special object MD.CloudConnect.IDataCache.

 In the global.asax , Application_Start() :
 ```csharp